 “Seasons of Life and Land will surely become a classic of American environmental consciousness.
 It is impeccably researched, intelligently conceived, astonishingly observant and radiant with love for its subject. … Potentially, they [Subhankar’s photographs] are as influential as the massive Exxon Valdez oil spill in Alaska that saved the refuge [Arctic National Wildlife Refuge] from the drillers in 1989.
 They should make even the most gung–ho believer in the American public’s absolute right to cheap gasoline feel uncomfortable.”

 Subhankar Banerjee is an Indian born American photographer, writer, and activist.
 Over the past decade he has been a leading voice on issues of arctic conservation, indigenous human rights, resource development and climate change.
 More recently he has also been focusing on global forest deaths from climate change.
 His photographs, writing and lectures have reached millions of people around the world.

 From 2006 till 2010, Subhankar made photographs in the New Mexican desert, near his home, to engage with the climate change impacts in the desert and other ecocultural concerns.
 With support from the Lannan Foundation, the Amon Carter Museum of American Art in Fort Worth presented a one–person exhibition of the desert series in 2011, WHERE I LIVE I HOPE TO KNOW.
 Select photographs from the desert series were also included in the group exhibition EARTH NOW: AMERICAN PHOTOGRAPHERS AND THE ENVIRONMENT at the New Mexico Museum of Art in Santa Fe.

-He has given many interviews including, Democracy Now! with Amy Goodman and Juan Gonzalez (2012), Think Radio with Krys Boyd (KERA—NPR Dallas/Fort Worth) (2011), If You Love This Planet with Dr. Helen Caldicott (2011), IdentityTheory.com with Alexandra Tursi (2010), Democracy Now with Amy Goodman (2009), Institute of Physics: Once A Physicist (2008), and WBUR–NPR On–Point with Tom Ashbrook (2003).
-His stories have been featured in multiple television productions, including Sundance Channel’s series Big Ideas for A Small Planet, season 1, episode Create (2007).
-Profile stories about his work have appeared in many publications, including Vanity Fair by Ingrid Sischy (DECEMBER 2003), The Seattle Times Sunday Magazine by Lynda V. Mapes (MARCH 21, 2004), Seattle Post–Intelligencer by Regina Hackett (JUNE 25, 2005), livemint:The Wall Street Journal, India, by Ananda Banerjee (AUGUST 5, 2012), and The Telegraph, Kolkata, India, by G. S. Mudur (APRIL 14, 2013).
+He has given many interviews including, Democracy Now! with Amy Goodman and Juan Gonzalez (2012), Think Radio with Krys Boyd (KERA—NPR Dallas/Fort Worth) (2011), If You Love This Planet with Dr. Helen Caldicott (2011), IdentityTheory.com with Alexandra Tursi (2010), Democracy Now! with Amy Goodman in Copenhagen during the UN COP15 climate change conference (2009), Institute of Physics: Once A Physicist (2008), and WBUR–NPR On–Point with Tom Ashbrook (2003).
+His stories have been featured in multiple television productions, including LinkTV’s “Refuge at Risk” (2003), Pittsburgh’s WQED “Arctic Warrior” (2007), and Sundance Channel’s series “Big Ideas for A Small Planet,” season 1, episode Create (2007).
+Profile stories about his work have appeared in many publications—in Pratidin by Professor Nabaneeta Dev Sen (in Bengali READ ONLINE 2007), Vanity Fair by Ingrid Sischy (DECEMBER 2003), The Seattle Times Sunday Magazine by Lynda V. Mapes (MARCH 21, 2004), Seattle Post–Intelligencer by Regina Hackett (JUNE 25, 2005), livemint:The Wall Street Journal, India, by Ananda Banerjee (AUGUST 5, 2012), and The Telegraph, Kolkata, India, by G. S. Mudur (APRIL 14, 2013).

-For latest news on books, essays, lectures and exhibitions please visit the NEWS page on this site.
+For the latest news on books, essays, lectures and exhibitions please visit the NEWS page on this site.